gamagoat/setting-up-ssh-on-steam-deck/README.md

 After authenticating, you should look for a way to reserve IP addresses.
 You may want to lookup instructions on how to do this for your particular router.
 Note that it may be under advanced setup options.
-I use a Netgear router, and can reserve addresses at `Advanced Setup > Setup > LAN Setup > Address Reservation`.
+I use a NetGear router, and can reserve addresses at `Advanced Setup > Setup > LAN Setup > Address Reservation`.

 Add a new entry, giving a static IP to the MAC address you found earlier.